marianigcr/python_programming_datasci/README.md

 ### Overview

-Welcome to `Ji Yoon's & Mariana´s sentiment analysis project`, here you will be able to find everythong related to our Initial Project Report (so far) inlcuiding datasets and the first attempts we will be implementing in order to perform a tweet sentiment analysis on tweets related to `Covid19`.
+Welcome to `Ji Yoon's & Mariana´s sentiment analysis project`, here you will be able to find everything related to our Initial Project Report (so far) inlcuiding datasets and the first attempts we will be implementing in order to perform a tweet sentiment analysis on tweets related to `Covid19`.